Questions frequently asked about PACC Professional Certification

 How do I know my work experience will qualify and be sufficient?

-PACC Professional Certification is based on a Common Body of Knowledge (CBK) created by and for access and privacy professionals.
+PACC Professional Certification is based on a Common Body of Knowledge (CBK) created by and for access and privacy professionals, and reflected in the National Standard of Competency for the profession.
 The CBK recognizes that the Access and Privacy Profession is multi-disciplinary in scope and applicability.

 Information access and privacy experience may be acquired in related disciplines in organizations in the public, private, and non-profit sectors.
 Work experience must be acquired during full time paid employment within the related disciplines, which include information security, computer science, compliance, project management, ethics, law, and records management.